RushToNeverLand/config/README.md

-This repo is just for saving some materials.
+This repo contains some configs.

+Manjaro

+Desktop background